-TPD Cover - because sickness and accidents happen
+Total and Permanent Disability (TPD) Cover - because sickness and accidents happen

 TPD Cover pays a lump sum if you're totally and permanently disabled.
-For example, if you're totally and permanently unable to engage in either your own or any occupation or you suffer loss of limbs or sight or loss of independent existence.
+There are different definitions of total and permanent disability that can apply, for example, if you're totally and permanently unable to engage in either your own or any occupation or you suffer loss of use of limbs or sight or loss of independent existence.

-For the full definition of TPD please refer to the definitions starting on page 130.
+For the full definitions of TPD please refer to the definitions starting on page 128.

-TPD Cover

-Entry age (next birthday)

-Stepped premium 16 to 61

-Level premium 18 to 55

-Expires on the policy anniversary before yo ou turn

-Total Care Plan 99

-Total Care Plan Super 75

-SMSF Plan 99

-From the policy anniversary before you tur n 65

-TPD only covers loss of independent existence.
-Please refer to the definition of loss of independent existence on page 144.
+TPD Cover Entry age (next birthday) Stepped premium 16 to 61 Level premium 18 to 55 Expires on the policy anniversary before you turn Total Care Plan Total Care Plan Super SMSF Plan 99 75 99 From the policy anniversary before you turn 65 TPD only covers loss of independent existence.
+Please refer to the definition of loss of independent existence on page 149.
 TPD Cover under a split TPD policy outside super ends (see page 18 for an explanation of split TPD).

-Amount of cover If TPD Cover is a rider to Life Care it can't exceed the a Indexation may result in cover exceeding the maximum
+If TPD Cover is a rider to Life Care it can't exceed the amount of Life Care.
+Indexation may result in cover exceeding the maximum.

-Minimum No minimum

-Maximum \$5 million
+Minimum No minimum Maximum \$5 million

-Work eligibility for TPD Cover

-You must be working full time or part time outsid least 20 hours per week, although we'll conside full time home duties.

 Available definitions

-Own occupationAny occupation
+Own occupation

-Included benefits and features

-TPD Cover benefit Death benefit Severe Hardship Booster benefit Financial Planning benefit Loyalty Bonus benefit Accommodation benefit Automatic indexation Continuation option Option to convert Available options Page 44 Page 45 Page 47 Page 47 Page 47 Page 48 Page 48 Page 48 Page 48

-· · · · · · · · · · · · · · · · · · · Dana 40

-Plan Protection Guaranteed Insurability (business events) Page 49 Page 49